Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 ### <a name="step-6">Step 6: Randomize the Humanoid Character's Animations</a>

-The final step of this tutorial is to randomize the animations of the character, so that we can generate large amounts of data with varied animations and timestamps for computer vision training.
+The final step of this tutorial is to add pose diversity to the datasets by randomizing the character's animation.

 * **:green_circle: Action**: Add the `Animation Randomizer` to the list of Randomizers in the `Simulation Scenario` object.
 * **:green_circle: Action**: Set the Scenario's number of `Frames Per Iteration` to 150 and the number of `Total Iterations` to 20.